MarcusKerr/anagram/README.md

 I would like to be able to be able to input words.

 As a user,
-So that I know whether or not my word was accepted,
+So that I know whether or not my word was valid,
-I would like a message telling my word was an anagram of the included words.
+I would like a message telling me if my word was an anagram of the included words.
 ```

 ## Brief: